-Some LTPP publications are available for download from the LTPP Internet and InfoPave Web site.
+Some LTPP publications are available for download from the LTPP Internet and InfoPave web sites.
 Data users can also contact LTPP Customer Service to inquire about the availability of documentation not distributed with the data nor contained on LTPP web sites.

-Extractions from the LTPP database are provided free of charge to data users who request data in SDR formats or use the InfoPave web site.
+Extractions from the LTPP database are provided free of charge to data users who use the InfoPave web site.